fetian-debug/JS_story/README.md

 - let - allows you to declare local variable whose scope is limited to the block statement.

-- var - allows you to declare a variable globally or locally to an entire function scope, can access before declared(hosting) and can redeclaring variable.
+- var - allows you to declare a variable globally or locally to an entire function scope,can access before declared(hosting) and can redeclaring variable.

 - Const - just like let, are block-scoped.
 It's value can't be reassigned and it can't be redeclared.